Humanities banner

 Higher Level Distinction

-HL students study an extra topic, ‘The History of Europe’, and complete and an extra paper in their exam.
+HL students study an extra topic, ‘The History of Europe’, and complete an extra paper in their exam.
 This topic overlaps with SL topics.
 The skills they are assessed on differ from their SL counterparts as they are asked to:

 -reflect on methodology of historians